-Garlic is exquisite at the moment of yr: candy and succulent, with none of the bitterness of its wintry weather counterpart.
-It is brought to the foreground in this light and velvety stew, which I could happily consume at some point of the summer.
+Garlic is exquisite at this time of year: candy and succulent, with none of the bitterness of its wintry weather counterpart.
+It is brought to the foreground in this light and velvety stew, which I could happily consume at some point in the summer.

-The texture of the beans is the entirety on this recipe, so make certain you soak them in a single day.
+The beans’ texture is the entirety of this recipe, so make certain you soak them in a single day.

 Prep 30 min